-YouTube Video: Visualization Types in Analysis Workspace (2:57)
+Video tutorial: Visualization Types in Analysis Workspace (2:57)

 like a line graph, but with a colored area below the line.
 Use an area graph when you have multiple metrics and want to visualize the area expressed by the intersection of two or more metrics.

 Shows vertical bars representing various values across one or more metrics.

 Shows how a value you are interested in compares to or measures against other performance ranges (goals).

 A cohort is a group of people sharing common characteristics over a specified period.
 Cohort Analysis is useful, for example, when you want to learn how a cohort engages with a brand.
 You can easily spot changes in trends, then respond accordingly.